LarsWiegers/laravel-maps/README.md

 // Set markers on the map:
 <x-maps-leaflet :markers="[['lat' => 52.16444513293423, 'long' => 5.985622388024091]]"></x-maps-leaflet>
 ```
+Do note that if you want to use multiple maps on the same page that you need to specify an id per map.

 ### Google maps
 ``` blade
 // Google maps